Octet baryon isovector charges from $N_f = 2 + 1$ lattice QCD: Lattice set-up

 In order to study the systematics arising from any residual excited state contamination in the final results at the physical point (in the continuum limit at infinite volume), the extrapolations, detailed in Sec.~\ref{sec:extrapol}, are performed for the results obtained from fits 1--4~(`ES=1') and fits 5--8~(`ES=2'), separately.
 For each set of fits, 500 samples are drawn from the combined bootstrap distributions of the four fit variations.
 The final result and error, shown as the green and blue bands in Fig.~\ref{fig:fits_nucleon}, correspond to the median and the 68\% confidence interval, respectively.
 Note that we take the same 500 bootstrap samples for all the baryons to preserve correlations.
 The final results for all the ensembles are listed in Tables~\ref{tab:data_nucleon}, ~\ref{tab:data_sigma} and~\ref{tab:data_xi} of Appendix~\ref{sec:lattice_data} for the nucleon, sigma and cascade baryons, respectively.

 In terms of the energy gaps extracted, Fig.~\ref{fig:fits_nucleon} shows that we find consistency across variations in the fit range and whether the vector channel data is included or not.
 However, the first excited energy gap $\Delta E_1$ obtained from the single excited state fits tends to be higher than the lowest multi-particle level, in particular, as the pion mass is decreased, suggesting that contributions from higher excited states are significant.
 This can be seen in Fig.~\ref{fig:ex_spec}, where we compare the results for the energy gaps for the cascade baryon with the lower lying non-interacting $\Xi\pi$ and $\Xi\pi\pi$ states for four ensembles with $a=0.064\,\fm$ and pion masses ranging from $414\,\MeV$ down to $202\,\MeV$.
 Note that the multi-particle levels are modified in a finite volume, although the corresponding energy shifts may be small for the large volumes realized here.
 There are a number of levels within roughly $500\,\MeV$ of the first excited state.
 Some levels lie close to each other and one would not expect that the difference can be resolved by fits with one or two excited states.
 The $\Delta E_2$ energy gaps from the two excited state fits (with the first excited state fixed with a prior to the lowest multi-particle level) are consistent with the next level that is significantly above the first excited state, although for ensemble D200 the errors are too large to draw a conclusion.
 Given that more than one excited state is contributing significantly, we expect that the latter fits isolate the ground state contribution more reliably.
+We remark that within present statistics, two-exponential fits to the two-point functions alone give energy gaps $a\Delta E=0.390(37), 0.371(34), 0.430(37)$ and $0.312(46)$ for N202, N203, N200 and D200, respectively, that are all larger than $a\Delta E_2$, with the exception of D200, where the two gaps agree within errors.